Find calm while you prepare for the holidays with this simple checklist.

 Order items in advance.

 Check with your neighborhood butcher or grocer about when to place your order for a turkey or ham, and add that date to your calendar if you can’t order it now.
 Unless you love to bake, save time by pre-ordering pies from a favorite bakery.
-If you’re hosting a meal, don’t be shy about asking guests to bring an appetizer or a side, so you can focus on the main dish—and still have time to enjoy their company.

 Take stress off others.